• Skip to primary navigation

 Add tomato ketchup.
 Garnish with coriander leaves.
 Switch off.

-Toast the bread slices using ghee or butter till both sides become golden brown.
+Toast the bread slices using ghee or butter until both sides are golden brown.

 Place the toasted bread on a serving plate.
-Spread the vegetable masala mixture and serve hot.
+Spread the vegetable masala mixture and serve the toast with green chutney/coriander chutney or tomato sauce.

-You can prepare the vegetable mixture in advance and store it in the refrigerator.
+You can prepare the vegetable mixture and store it in the refrigerator.
 Add it on top of bread toasts just when you want to serve.

-Instead of making this as an open toast, you can prepare the vegetable mixture and use it as a filling between two bread slices.
+Instead of making this an open sandwich recipe, you can prepare and fill the vegetable mixture between two bread slices.
 Makes a great sandwich.

-You can omit any vegetable that you don’t have.
-Boiled potatoes, corn, boiled peas , beetroot, grated paneer can be added too.
+You can omit any vegetables you don’t have.
+Boiled potatoes, corn, green peas, beetroot, and grated paneer can also be added.

 You can add some cheese to the toast.
 Kids will love it.